Sharpness-Guided Group Relative Policy Optimization via Probability Shaping: Experiments

 \subsection{Experimental Setup}

-To validate the effectiveness and generality of our proposed method, we conduct experiments in three widely used RLVR settings that stress different aspects of reasoning: (i) Logic, (ii) Math, and (iii) Agentic.
+To validate the effectiveness and generality of our proposed method, we conduct experiments in three widely used RLVR settings that stress different aspects of reasoning: (i) Math reasoning, (ii) Agentic and (iii) Logic.
+Additional implementation details, including datasets, evaluation prompts, rewards, training configurations, and evaluation protocols, are provided in Appendix~\ref{app:exp-setup}.

-For the \textbf{logic} data, we adopt the \texttt{K\&K} (Knights and Knaves) logic puzzles introduced in \citep{xie2024memorization}.
-Each puzzle describes a set of people who always lie or always tell the truth, and the task is to determine their identities given a set of statements.
-For training, we use the same dataset splits as in \citep{yang2025not}, which include synthetic instances of increasing difficulty from 3 to 7 (measured by the number of people per puzzle).
-The reward function checks both the output format (requiring explicit \texttt{<think>} and \texttt{<answer>} tags) and the correctness of the final assignment.
-During evaluation, we follow the official harness and report accuracy across all difficulty levels, as well as breakdowns by puzzle size.
-This setting emphasizes step-by-step deductive reasoning and tests whether the model can align reasoning traces with verifiable logical consistency.

-We next consider \textbf{mathematical} reasoning tasks, where correctness can be verified automatically against gold-standard answers.
-Following ~\citep{yang2025not}, we train on datasets that combine symbolic manipulation and arithmetic word problems, using a binary reward signal: $1$ if the final boxed answer matches the reference solution and $0$ otherwise.
-The training corpus includes diverse math reasoning prompts designed to encourage structured derivations rather than direct guessing.
-For evaluation, we adopt multiple benchmarks that are standard in math-focused RLVR research: \texttt{Olympiad Bench} ~\cite{hendrycks2021measuring}, \texttt{Minerva} ~\citep{lewkowycz2022solving}, \texttt{MATH-500} ~\citep{he2024olympiadbench}, \texttt{AMC 2022-2023} and \texttt{AIME 2024}.
-For the first three benchmarks, evaluation is conducted using greedy decoding.
-For the last two benchmarks, consistent with standard practice, we generate 16 responses per question and report the mean accuracy across these samples (avg@16).
-Notably, since \texttt{AIME 2024} is an extremely challenging dataset, we also report pass@16, which counts a problem as solved if at least one of the 16 responses is correct.